Welcome to the Colorado State University Bias Reporting System

 Bias-related incident reports assist Colorado State University in monitoring the success of its goal to welcome, value, and affirm all of its members.
 These reports help the University to track trends and patterns and to address bias incidents via educational campaigns to improve University campus climate.
 When information is provided that identifies an individual or individuals in connection with reported behavior or a pattern of behavior identifies an actionable approach for the University, the appropriate office at the University will address the incident or incidents reported.
 If we are provided with contact information for the reporting party or impacted party someone from the appropriate office or resource will reach out to those impacted by the reported behavior.
 Once an outreach has been made there is no obligation for those who received the outreach to respond or engage in any formal communication if that is not what they are seeking.

-Bias-related incident reports are not intended to replace existing processes for reporting and addressing acts of discrimination, harassment, or violence, including but not limited to, processes of the Office of Human Resources, the Office of Equal Opportunity, Student Resolution Center, Support and Safety Assessment, and the CSU Police Department.
+Bias-related incident reports are not intended to replace existing processes for reporting and addressing acts of discrimination, harassment, or violence, including but not limited to, processes of the Office of Equal Opportunity, Student Resolution Center, Support and Safety Assessment, and the CSU Police Department.

 What is a Bias-Related Incident?